Pashah/trainings/README.md

 # trainings
-NodeJS, Express and Angular app for saving your trainings
+NodeJS, Express and Angular app for saving your trainings.
+This repository contains both frontend and backend.

 # Hours
 16.8